Stay up-to-date in pulmonary and critical care. No spam.

 "We hope this study provides scientific evidence that doctors can use with patients to explain that an antibiotic is not likely to help an acute sinus infection."

 Clinical Takeaway: It would be great if we could stop antibiotic overuse.
 But who defines "overuse?"
 Several studies and a meta-analysis have shown a faster resolution of sinusitis with antibiotics (although other studies have not).
 And can we really extrapolate this study's lack of proven benefit to be true for all antibiotics, as Garbutt's quote seems to assume?
 If I'm a patient reading about this, all it says to me is that amoxicillin doesn't cure sinus infections.
-And (the patient says), What, you want me to be the 20% who gets worse, Doc?
-Can't you give me a better antibiotic, one that works?
-Maybe a Z-Pack?
+And that patient might ask, What, you want me to be the 20% who gets worse, Doc?
+Can't you give me a better antibiotic?

-Nowhere here is the patient's reasonable perspective acknowledged: These were people with bad headaches, fatigue, and nasty snotty noses for over a week before they sought help.
-Of course they wanted antibiotics -- I would have, too (and probably called one of you to get the script).
 This is a single study showing a lack of benefit of a single antibiotic.
-It's a major public relations victory for antibiotic stewards (whose mission I support), and should help primary docs make their case for not writing antibiotic prescriptions they feel are unneeded.
-But the authors and the press went beyond the data (and beyond CDC's guidelines) by suggesting that antibiotics should be withheld from all people with acute sinusitis.
+It's a public relations victory for antibiotic stewards (whose mission I support), and should help primary docs make their case for not writing antibiotic prescriptions they feel are unneeded.
+But the authors and the press went a bit beyond the data (and beyond CDC's guidelines) by suggesting that all antibiotics should be withheld from all people with acute sinusitis.

 Garbutt JM et al. Amoxicillin for Acute Rhinosinusitis.
 A Randomized Controlled Trial.
 JAMA 2012;307:685-692.